 Unlawful Search and Seizure Amendment.

-At its core, the Fourth Amendment gives people the right to be left alone.
+At its core, the text of the Fourth Amendment gives people the right to be left alone.
 As a result, it places limits on how and when police can search or seize a person, place, or thing.
-Most importantly, it will help us figure out if we are the victims of an illegal search or seizure.

 As Professor Anthony G. Amsterdam stated:

 The words “searches and seizures” and the words “persons, houses, papers, and effects” are terms of limitation.
 Law enforcement practices are not required by the fourth amendment to be reasonable unless they are “searches” or “seizures.”
 Similarly, “searches” and “seizures” are not regulated by the fourth amendment except insofar as they bear the requisite relationship to “persons, houses, papers, and effects.”Anthony G. Amsterdam, Perspectives On The Fourth Amendment, 58 Minn.
 L. Rev. 349, 356 (1974).